Would you rather learn outdated material or be taught growth hacking techniques in schools And why do you need to learn growth hacking anyway.

 Since any entrepreneur trying to start up a business will have a full-time job on it, it will be difficult to combine it with traditional classes.

-Unless there is the option to follow classes in your own time and pace, it will be difficult to make the time to follow courses on-site.
+Unless there is the option to follow classes in your own time and pace, it will be difficult to take the time to follow courses on-site.

-Since online schools can provide the possibility to schedule your own classes, choose your own teachers, and practice in your own free time, they often are the preferred choice for an entrepreneur.
+Since online schools can provide the possibility to schedule your own classes, choose your own teachers, and practice in your own free time, they often are the preferred choice for an entrepreneur or a growth hacker.

-Most likely the online courses will also turn out to be cheaper than the ones at physical schools, since there are less costs for the institution to make.
+Most likely the online courses will also turn out to be cheaper than the ones at physical schools since there are lesser costs for the institution to make.

 Thus, given the benefits online teaching has to offer, many schools may be hesitant to open an on-site course.